keithpenney/pypond/README.md

 # pypond
 ## An overly ambitious pet project to generate sheet music algorithmically

-**In baby development stage! - most everything is broken; don't try to use it unless you love to hurt**
+**In baby development stage! - A lot of stuff is still broken; don't try to use it unless you love to hurt**
 _Disclaimer: all this is subject to change at my very whim during baby development_

 ### How to install: